 Safety Management System

-Please specify airport safety management system in accordance with CAAT’s aerodrome manual standard.
+Please specify airport safety management system in accordance with CAA’s aerodrome manual standard.
 The particulars of safety management system in this section should be referred to the Airport Safety Management Manual which comprise a part of this manual.

 Example: